Alejoboga20/go-fundamentals/06-functions/README.md

 Functions are first-class citizens in Go.
 They can be assigned to variables, passed as arguments, and returned from other functions.
 Functions can also be anonymous, which means they don't have a name.

-Here's an example of passing a function as an argument:
+Here's an example of passing a function as an argument and returning a function from another function:

 ```go
 func transformNumbers(numbers *[]int, transform func(num int) int) []int {